stevesaliman/gradle-cobertura-plugin/README.md

 This plugin was inspired by the Cobertura plugin by valkolovos and jvanderpol.
 This plugin is an improvement over the the original in a few important ways.

-- The biggest difference is that the plugin now runs a Cobertura coverage report even if tests fail.
+- The biggest difference is that this fork of the plugin runs a Cobertura coverage report even if tests fail.
 If there are multiple test tasks, it will run the cobertura reports after the last test task that ran.

 - Per http://forums.gradle.org/gradle/topics/is_the_new_plugin_extension_approach_the_way_to_go,
 I've replaced conventions with extensions.